Have you always dreamed of a better home but don’t want to move from the neighbourhood?

 Keeping Track Of The Project

-Once the construction begins, you have to keep track of the process, stage by stage.
+Once the construction begins, you must keep track of the process, stage by stage.
 Your site manager will keep you updated about each stage, namely:

 Are There Any Challenges?